meilisearch/specifications/text/0072-task-resource-lists-pagination.md

 We might decide to implement the ability to reverse the list traversal using the query parameter `sort` in the future. e.g. `&sort=uid:asc`.

-The use of pagination would remain the same except that the first element of the results would start with the oldest `uid` for the given resource.
+The use of the cursor-based pagination would remain the same except that the first element of the results would start with the oldest `uid` for the given resource.

 ### Filtering capabilities